Hubert Aquin: Personal life

 In 1958, Aquin discovered car racing, a passion that led him to work towards holding an auto racing Grand Prix on Île Sainte-Hélène.
 To do this, he founded his own car racing company in 1960, "Le Grand Prix de Montréal Inc.".
 He also included car racing in a film he made in 1961, Le Sport et les Hommes (on which Roland Barthes collaborated), and the novel Next Episode.
 He dreamed of becoming a driver, but considered himself too old to think about it seriously.
-A auto racing Grand Prix in Montreal would come to exist from 1978 onward.
+An auto racing Grand Prix in Montreal would come to exist from 1978 onward.

 It was at Radio-Canada that he met his future wife, Thérèse Larouche, a script girl for his friend Louis-Georges Carrier.
 He married her in 1955.
 In 1963, he met Andrée Yanacopoulo.
 Born in Tunis to a half-Sicilian, half-Greek father and a French mother, Yanacopoulo graduated in medicine and sociology.
 She then prepared a thesis on suicide and researched "Depression among French Canadians in Montreal", supervised by Guy Rocher, a sociologist, and Camille Laurin, a psychiatrist and future pro-independence minister under René Lévesque.
 Yanacopoulo would be Aquin's lover until his death.
 As for his wife Thérèse Larouche, they began divorce proceedings in 1966.
 The seizures of Aquin's income that followed contributed to his financial troubles.